How to Plot a DataFrame using Pandas

 To start, prepare the data for your scatter diagram.

-For example, the following data will be used to create the scatter diagram.
-This data captures the relationship between two variables:
+For example, the following data will be used to create the scatter diagram:

 Step 2: Create the DataFrame